 When you've added an animation, it appears in the Timeline as a line.
 You can make it longer or shorter by dragging the bullet right or left as shown:

-Here's an example of how to apply the animation effect 'Fade out' and 'Fade in':
+Here's an example of how to apply the animation effects 'Fade out', 'Fade in', 'Bounce in' and 'Flow in':

 To remove an animation, click the little Trash icon.